Inclusive fluxes of secondary air-shower particles: Results discussions

-Table~\ref{table6} shows the integrated particles flux from zenith angle distribution at ground level for particle momentum $p>0.5$ GeV/$c$.
+Table~\ref{table6} shows the integrated particle flux from zenith angle distribution at ground level for particle momentum $p>0.5$ GeV/$c$.

-Figure~\ref{figure16} and Figure~\ref{figure17} show the ratio of numbers of various leptons at ground level for momentum $p>0.5$ GeV/$c$ as (a) zenith angle distribution and (b) momentum distribution.
-The $\nu_\mu/\overline{\nu_\mu}$ ratio remains flat over angle.
-The ratio $\nu_e/\overline{\nu_e}$ is similar to the ratio $\mu^+/\mu^-$.
-Thus, measurement of ratio $\mu^+/\mu^-$ is useful to get the neutrino ratios in both flavours ($e$ and $\mu$).
-The ratio $(\nu_\mu+\overline{\nu_\mu})/(\nu_e+\overline{\nu_e})$ decreases with increasing zenith angle since muons at higher zenith angles have more probability to decay giving more number of electron neutrinos.
-Figure~\ref{figure17} shows the ratio $(\nu_\mu+\overline{\nu_\mu})/(\nu_e+\overline{\nu_e})$ increases with increasing energy since muons at higher energy are less probable to decay giving less number of electron neutrinos.
+Figure~\ref{figure16} show the ratio of numbers of various leptons at ground level for momentum $p$>0.5 GeV/$c$ as (a) zenith angle distribution and (b) momentum distribution.
+The $\nu_\mu/\bar{\nu}_\mu$ ratio remains flat over angle.
+The ratio $\nu_e/\bar{\nu}_e$ is similar to the ratio $\mu^+/\mu^-$.
+The ratio $(\nu_\mu+\bar{\nu}_\mu)/(\nu_e+\bar{\nu}_e)$ decreases with increasing zenith angle since muons at higher zenith angles have more probability to decay giving more number of electron neutrinos.